-It is an all too common misconception that yellow tinted or yellow polarized night driving glasses are beneficial for night time driving.
-The thought is, the yellow or amber color reduces glare and improves contrast.
-However, in reality, when driving at night or dusk in already limited lighting conditions, ANY tint further reduces the amount of light transmitted to the eye, and consequently, further impairs vision.
-The problem is compounded as the yellow tint gives the wearer the impression they are seeing better, when in fact the reverse is actually true.
+In reality, when driving at night or dusk in already limited lighting conditions, ANY tint further reduces the amount of light transmitted to the eye and further impairs vision.
+The problem is compounded as the yellow tint gives the wearer the impression they are seeing better, when in fact the reverse is true.

 “Yellow ‘Night Driving’ lenses have been shown to provide no benefit in seeing ability at night.
 They are even hazardous, because they give the driver a feeling of seeing better, which no one has yet been able to explain.
 Studies have shown that they actually impair visual performance and retard glare recovery.
 Many promoters have made unfounded claims for the ability of amber to improve night vision.
 They have employed mass solicitation, usually by mail.
 The Federal Trade Commission has correctly ruled that such practices are illegal since the lenses do not perform as claimed.” – Forensic Aspects of Vision and Highway Safety”, Merrill J. Allen, O.D., Ph.D., Et al.